RuABraun/RuABraun.github.io/_posts/2022-06-26-ASR-Toolkits.md

 # speechbrain

-[Speechbrain](https://github.com/speechbrain/speechbrain) is for speech processing tasks, they have an impressive array of examples where they get good results (`recipes/`).
+[Speechbrain](https://github.com/speechbrain/speechbrain) is specifically for speech processing tasks, they have an impressive array of examples where they get good results (`recipes/`).

 The recipe implementations are less unified than those in fairseq, but there is still a lot of shared code.
 The core training loop is unified in a `Brain` class (found in `speechbrain/core.py`), the data processing code is specified in each recipe.